-The two-semester quantitative analysis sequence can be fulfilled a number of different ways including one of the sequences listed below.
+Required research skills include a two-semester quantitative analysis sequence.
+The two-semester quantitative analysis sequence can be fulfilled a number of different ways, including one of the sequences listed below.

-In addition, students must demonstrate either (1) advanced proficiency in quantitative analysis or specialized research skills by completing two additional courses approved by the student's Progress Review Committee or (2) proficiency in a language appropriate to his/her field of study and approved by the Progress Review Committee.
+In addition, students must demonstrate either: (1) advanced proficiency in quantitative/qualitative analysis or specialized research skills by completing two additional courses approved by the student's Progress Review Committee or (2) proficiency in a language appropriate to his/her field of study and approved by the Progress Review Committee.
 To qualify as language proficient, a student must take a language proficiency exam from the appropriate language department at Indiana University.

-- Public Revenue (V666) and
+- Public Revenue (V666)

 - Seminar in Public Budgeting (V668)

-- Seminar in Policy Analysis (V664) and
+- Seminar in Policy Analysis (V664)

-- Policy Analysis and Management/Operations Research (V673)
+- Public Policy Analysis and Management Science/Operations Research (V673)

-Economics: Environmental Economics (V625)
+- Environmental Economics (V625)

 - Environmental Law (V645) or International Environmental Law (B783)

-Policy: Domestic Environmental Policy (V710) or International Environmental Policy (V710)
+- Domestic Environmental Policy (V710) or International Environmental Policy (V710)